Our vision is for children to become independent, motivated learners and responsible citizens.

 Each of our core values is represented by a different colour of the rainbow and include the four British values:

 The varied opportunities our children experience within the curriculum and through extra-curricular activities, are designed to develop these core values.
-Our vision is for all children to become independent, motivated learners and responsible citizens.

 How do we promote “British Values” ?